oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 consumption       INT UNSIGNED          number of seconds used
 ================  ====================  =======================================

-:Primary key: window_start, window_stop, user, queue_name, consumption_type
+:Primary key: window_start, window_stop, accounting_user, queue_name, consumption_type
-:Index fields: window_start, window_stop, user, queue_name, consumption_type
+:Index fields: window_start, window_stop, accounting_user, queue_name, consumption_type

 This table is a summary of the comsumption for each user on each queue.
 This increases the speed of queries about user consumptions and statistic